Billie Kay: Final storylines (2020–2021)

 As part of the 2020 Draft in October, Kay went undrafted and was subsequently signed as a free agent to the SmackDown brand.
-Kay would then begin a storyline on SmackDown where she would offer Superstars such as Street Profits and Big E to look at her resume only to be rejected by them.
+Kay would then begin a storyline on SmackDown where she would offer Superstars such as the Street Profits and Big E to look at her resume only to be rejected by them.
 On the 1 January 2021 episode of SmackDown, she helped The Riott Squad defeat Natalya and Tamina, much to their dismay.
 Over the next few weeks, Kay would try to persuade The Riott Squad to add her to their group as she accompanied them to the ring during their matches and attempted to interfere in matches on their behalf, seemingly turning face for the first time since October 2015.
 However, Kay resumed as a heel when she teamed with Carmella for a tag team turmoil match on Night 1 of WrestleMania 37, which was won by Natalya and Tamina.
 This would in turn be Kay's final appearance in WWE as she (along with her former partner Peyton Royce) were released from their WWE contracts on 15 April 2021.

 Impact Wrestling (2021–2022)

 At Knockouts Knockdown on 9 October 2021, it was announced that The IIconics, now known as The IInspiration, would be making their debut for Impact Wrestling at Bound for Glory.
 At Bound for Glory, they defeated Decay (Havok and Rosemary) to win the Impact Knockouts World Tag Team Championship.
-On November 20, at Turning Point, The IInspiration had their first successful title defense, when they defeated Decay once again.At Sacrifice, The IInspiration lost the titles to The Influence (Madison Rayne and Tenille Dashwood).

-On April 27th, McKay and McIntosh requested their immediate release from Impact Wrestling, they announced on their Twitter accounts.
+On 20 November, at Turning Point, The IInspiration had their first successful title defense, when they defeated Decay once again.
+At Sacrifice, The IInspiration lost the titles to The Influence (Madison Rayne and Tenille Dashwood).
+On 27 April, McKay and McIntosh requested their immediate release from Impact Wrestling, they announced on their Twitter accounts.

+Total Nonstop Action Wrestling (2025–present)

+On 6 June 2025, during Against All Odds, McKay and Lee made their Total Nonstop Action Wrestling (TNA) return, formerly known as Impact Wrestling, confronting the Knockouts World Tag Team Champions The Elegance Brand (Ash By Elegance and Heather By Elegance).
+They won the titles during the TV Tapings on September 27, 2025.

 Acting career

-On April 29, 2022, the filmmaker Michael Matteo Rossi confirmed that McKay would star in his upcoming film The Charisma Killers.
+On 29 April 2022, the filmmaker Michael Matteo Rossi confirmed that McKay would star in his upcoming film The Charisma Killers.
 It was also revealed that McKay's character in the film would be Swinger Wife Claire.

 Other media

-McKay as Billie Kay made her WWE video game debut as a playable character in WWE 2K18, having since appeared in both WWE 2K19, WWE 2K20, and WWE 2K22.
+As Billie Kay, McKay made her WWE video game debut as a playable character in WWE 2K18, having since appeared in WWE 2K19, WWE 2K20 and WWE 2K22.

 On 19 August 2020, McKay launched her own YouTube channel called J McKay Does.

-On 16 May 2021, McKay along with long time tag team partner and best friend Cassandra McIntosh launched a comedy and variety podcast titled Off Her Chops.
+On 16 May 2021, McKay, along with long time tag team partner and best friend Cassandra McIntosh, launched a comedy and variety podcast titled Off Her Chops.